melaniebrgr/learning-computer-science/06-ai/04-ai-coding/04-ai-coding.md

 ## Coding Tools

-> The market has split into scaffolders, autonomous refactor agents, repo-native visual tools, and agentic IDEs.
+> The market has split into scaffolders, autonomous agents, repo-native visual tools, and agentic IDEs.

 ### Component/UI scaffolding

+> Tools like Replit Agent or Lovable are your “0 to 1" sprinters.
+They handle the messy setup—database (Supabase), auth, and deployment—before you’ve even finished your coffee.

 - [Bit](https://bit.dev/blog/building-software-in-the-ai-era): Help AI avoid creating a new component every time by "registering" and reusing components with Bit MCP.
 - v0